Industrial chicken farm. Credit: Photoarte: Shutterstock

 5 Build a local campaign

 Opposing an intensive livestock unit can feel overwhelming but you don’t have to do it alone.
-Organised communities have been the key factor community organised has been key to stopping these developments across the UK.
+Organised communities have been a key factor in stopping these facilities across the UK.

 OUR TIPS